activecm/ipfix-rita/converter/stitching/README.md

 The stitching package implements the core of IPFIX-RITA.
 It handles piecing together flows into overall sessions.

-Flows contain connection information in the unidirectional form of "host A talked to host B ".
+Flows contain connection information in the unidirectional form of "host A talked to host B".
 Each flow records how many bytes and packets were sent from host A to host B and how long the connection lasted.

 However, sessions, as consumed by RITA, contain connection information in the bidirectional